-The chief legal concern arising from crypto assets in Canada is whether they qualify as securities, which is crucial to determine the applicable legal framework.
-This is an evolving area of law in Canada, where the determination of whether securities law applies to crypto assets typically arises in two distinct scenarios: during the initial coin offering ("ICO") of these assets and their trading on crypto asset trading platforms.
+The chief legal concern arising from crypto assets in Canada is whether they qualify as securities or derivatives, which is crucial to determine the applicable legal framework.
+If they are found to be securities or derivatives, they become subject to prospectus requirements, dealer and adviser registration, disclosure and reporting requirements, custody requirements and investor protection measures.
+The determination of whether securities law applies to crypto assets typically arises in two distinct scenarios: during the initial coin offering (ICO) of these assets and their trading on crypto asset trading platforms.
+Further, securities regulators have begun to differentiate between types of crypto assets, such as stablecoins, utility tokens and governance tokens - applying different analyses depending on their function.

 While cryptocurrencies are not considered legal tender, it is not generally illegal to receive or possess them in Canada.
-However, trading in cryptocurrencies is regulated if the trades are accomplished through a "crypto asset trading platform" - an online market that offers users the ability to transfer, hold and exchange various crypto assets.
-Failure to register and comply with regulations attracts significant penalties.
+However, trading in cryptocurrencies will be regulated if crypto trades are accomplished through a "crypto asset trading platform" - an online market that offers users the ability to transfer, hold and exchange various crypto assets.
+Failure of these online markets to register and comply with regulations attracts significant penalties.
 Crypto asset trading platforms are subject to the usual anti-money laundering and "know your client" rules by which all securities traders are bound.

 The term "value-referenced crypto asset" commonly refers to stablecoins.
 According to the Canadian Securities Administrators ("CSA"), stablecoins can replicate the value of a single fiat currency and are backed by reserves of assets in that currency, or they can be non-fiat-backed stablecoins pegged to assets other than fiat currency.
 A value-referenced crypto asset is designed to maintain a stable value over time by referencing the value of a fiat currency, or any other value, right or combination thereof.
-The CSA considers value-referenced crypto assets as potentially falling under securities and/or derivatives in several jurisdictions.
+The CSA considers value-referenced crypto assets as potentially being categorized as securities and/ or derivatives.

-The CSA has introduced regulatory guidance targeting issuers and registered crypto asset trading platforms involved in trading valuereferenced crypto assets.
+The CSA has introduced regulatory guidance targeting issuers and registered crypto asset trading platforms involved in trading value-referenced crypto assets.
 The guidance includes requirements to contact regulators, provide undertakings for fiat-backed stablecoins and cease offering of certain value-referenced crypto assets.
-Additional obligations include compliance with prescribed disclosures, disclaimers and updated policies by April 30, 2024.
+Additional obligations include compliance with prescribed disclosures, disclaimers and updated policies in effect as of April 30, 2024.